PM1776/SpotifyBar/README.md

 # SpotifyPreviewer
-This program searches for songs from Spotify's servers and plays the preview of the best result from the query.
-It's main method is in PlayerLogic.java, and executable jar is SpotifyPreviewer.jar
+This program searches for songs from Spotify's servers and plays the preview of the first song from the returned query.
+Its main method is in PlayerLogic.java and executable jar is Spotify Previewer.jar

 Its GUI is a draggable, slim bar that always sits on top of applications and is entirely made up of created BufferedImages from the Images class, allowing images to be scaled easily to a higher resolution and drawn smaller with the Graphics library to the same scale inverted.
 Graphics can scale down about 4 times the resolution of an image while